taranos/taranoscsf-api/README.md

 - Formal OpenAPI specifications are provided within the project repo.
 Additional effort has been made to ensure that the source files are compatible with the [Amazon API Gateway](https://console.aws.amazon.com/apigateway) import tool.
-> Currently [January 2018], only the API for the Taranos Rendering Protocol is provided.
-The API for the Taranos Signaling Protocol is coming soon.

 - If you're familiar with Python you may wish to check out the [tutorials](https://github.com/taranos/taranoscsf/wiki/PAPI-Tutorials) along with the internals of the